loda-lang/loda-programs/programs/oeis/list5.md

 * [A286810](http://oeis.org/A286810) ([program](286/A286810.asm)): Number of non-attacking bishop positions on a cylindrical 2 X 2n chessboard.
 * [A286812](http://oeis.org/A286812) ([program](286/A286812.asm)): a(n) = 105 - 2^n.
 * [A286814](http://oeis.org/A286814) ([program](286/A286814.asm)): Number of matchings in the n-helm graph.
-* [A286863](http://oeis.org/A286863) ([program](286/A286863.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
 * [A286865](http://oeis.org/A286865) ([program](286/A286865.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
 * [A286888](http://oeis.org/A286888) ([program](286/A286888.asm)): Floor of the average gap between consecutive primes among the first n primes, for n > 1.
 * [A286904](http://oeis.org/A286904) ([program](286/A286904.asm)): Positions of 0 in A286903; complement of A286905.